jnozzi/cocoadev.com/markdown/GraphicConverter.md

-General/GraphicConverter converts pictures to different formats.
+GraphicConverter converts pictures to different formats.
 Also it contains many useful features for picture manipulation.

 See [http://www.lemkesoft.de/en/graphcon.htm]